ioi/isolate/README.md

 ## Debian packages

-Isolate is also available as packages for stable Debian Linux.
+Isolate is also available as packages for stable Debian Linux and last two LTS releases of Ubuntu, all on the amd64 architecture.
 To use them, add the following to your `/etc/apt/sources.list`:

     deb [arch=amd64 signed-by=/etc/apt/keyrings/isolate.asc] http://www.ucw.cz/isolate/debian/ bookworm-isolate main